 Corina Tracy began her career as a hospice nurse and has served patients at the end of life for more than 25 years.
-Today, from her vantage point as executive vice president and chief operating officer of Compassus, she says a cultural shift is required to make end-of-life care more mainstream.
+Today, from her vantage point as Compassus president for hospice and palliative care, she says a cultural shift is required to make end-of-life care more mainstream.

 Research data repeatedly confirms patients are receiving hospice care too late.
-One study by Yale University physicians found half of patients admitted into hospice care were admitted only within the last two weeks of their life although they had experienced symptoms related to their conditions for weeks or months prior.
+One study by Yale University physicians found half of patients admitted into hospice care were admitted only within the last two weeks of their life.
+However, they had experienced symptoms related to their conditions for weeks or months prior.

 “For physicians and other providers, the conversation around hospice is a high-risk conversation… you’re not sure how the patient’s going to respond,” Corina says.
 “There’s a lot of data that says if certain things happen, it means you have a limited prognosis, but we don’t let the data, the evidence, trigger the conversations.